ansys/pyaedt/doc/source/API/Primitives3D.rst

 Advanced modeler operations
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~
-PyAEDT also includes some advanced modeler tool like ``MultiPartComponent`` for 3DComponent management
+PyAEDT includes some advanced modeler tools like ``MultiPartComponent`` for 3D component
-and ``Stackup3D`` for 3D Modeler Stackup parametric creation.
+management and ``Stackup3D`` for parametric creation of 3D modeler stackups.

 .. toctree::
    :maxdepth: 2